situmtech/situm-android-getting-started/README.md

 You can check the code to obtain a building in [Get buildings information](#communicationmanager).

 Start positioning will allow the app to retrieve the location of the smartphone within this building.
-To do this you need to create a location request indicating the building where you want to start the positioning:
+To do this you need to create a `LocationRequest` indicating the building where you want to start the positioning:

 ```java